phanan/factoria/readme.md

 }
 ```

-Then in `test/setup.js` you can `require('factoria')` and add the model definitions there. factoria itself uses this approach for its tests.
+Then in `test/setup.js` you can import `factoria` and add the model definitions there.

 Another approach is to have a wrapper module around factoria, have all models defined inside the module, and finally `export` factoria itself.
 You can then `import` the wrapper and use the imported object as a factoria instance (because it _is_ a factoria instance), with all model definitions registered: